onionApps/Blog.onion/README.md

 Host your own hidden-service darknet blog on an Android device!

-- The easiest way to host your own anonymous hidden-service darknet blog.
+- The easiest way to host your own anonymous hidden-service darknet blog!
 - Just install the Blog.onion Android app and start blogging.
 - Start your own blog with just a single tap.
 No signup required.
 - Your blog will be hosted as a hidden service behind the Tor anonymity network to protect your identity and IP address.